edisonywh/behaves/README.md

 end
 ```

-With `Behaves`, it is not immediately obvious that Dog should behave like a certain class -> `Animal`, and you do not have to implement stub methods on `Animal`.
+With `Behaves`, it is immediately obvious that Dog should behave like a certain class -> `Animal`, and you do not have to implement stub methods on `Animal`.

 ## Thoughts